jermann/IPyLogbook/Readme.md

+## IPyLogbook ##
-## IPyLogbook : A server-based IPython Notebook data analysis and documentation system ##
+#### A server-based IPython Notebook data documentation and analysis system ####

+IPyLogbook is a server-based system for documentating and analyzing experiment data via the web-browser based IPython Notebook framework.
+This project is very much in its infancy and will likely evolve greatly in the near future to be more general, flexibly, and deployable (to say nothing of documented).

 ### License and disclaimer ###